Juventtini/rsschool-cv/cv.md

 ## About myself:

-Last 10 yers worked as a web analyst and SEO specialist.
 I’m hard-working and ambitious person.
 I am an excellent team worker and very willing to learn and develop new skills.
 I believe, that my ability to learn and to gain new skills will lead me through this path of becoming a proficient Frontend Developer.
 I have many different experiences.
 Already managed to work in the areas of: Logistics, Trade, Warehouse also tried myself as a private entrepreneur.
 From 2015-2020 was engaged in data analysis and the creation of advertising companies.
 After a year of thinking about who I want to become, I decided to become a web developer.
 I have been following this path since the end of 2021.

 ---